Calisthenics vs Gym Body: Which is Better for Fat Loss?

 4. You’ll be more sensitive to your joints and connective muscle

-Resistance training acted inaccurately, with too-heavy weights, too frequently, or in a way that builds imbalances-can put extra strain on soft tissue fabrications like your tendons, ligaments, and fascia.
+Resistance training acted inaccurately, with too-heavy weights, too frequently, or in a way that builds imbalances, which can put extra strain on soft tissue fabrications like your tendons, ligaments, and fascia.
 Calisthenics only increases strength and size in symmetry to your muscular system with genuine and simple movements.

 5. Develop flexibility, balance, and more